 - MAcc 665: Audit Research & Practice (3 credits)

-One special elective option offered in the MAcc program is the Forensic Accounting Lab.
+One unique elective option offered in the MAcc program is the Forensic Accounting Lab (MAcc 671).
 This course is an exciting opportunity for students to gain hands-on experience investigating cases of financial fraud.
 Students work with a Certified Fraud Examiner to complete forensic accounting examinations where full investigations would otherwise be too costly or time consuming.
-The students' work helps law enforcement officials prosecute white collar crime and helps victims of fraud achieve justice.
+The students' work helps law enforcement officials prosecute white-collar crime and helps victims of fraud achieve justice.
+Alternatively, students may take the Fraud & Forensic Examination (MAcc 670) elective course for a more traditional classroom experience.